zerosecrets/docs/README.md

 print(secrets) # {'aws': {'secret': 'value', 'secret2': 'value2'}}
 ```
 ## GitHub action
-For the case when you need secrets to be applied in your CI/CD we built GtiHub action.
-It takes Zero-token as an input, downloads the secrets and sets environment variables.
-Please store Zero-token in GitHub secrets, it’s a very sensitive data, and should never be exposed publicly:
+When you need secrets in your CI/CD pipeline, you can use our  GitHub action.
+It takes a Zero token as input, downloads the secrets, and sets environment variables.
+The Zero token should be stored as a GitHub secret since it is sensitive data that **should never be exposed publicly**:,

 ```yml
 steps: